CiscoDevNet/FTDAnsible/README.md

 ```
 docker build -t ftd-ansible-test test
 ```
-By default, the Dockerfile clones `devel` branch of Ansible repository, but you can change it by adding `--build-arg ANSIBLE_BRANCH=$BRANCH_NAME` to the build command.
+**NOTE**: Dockerfile uses Ansible version from `requirements.txt`.
+You can change it by replacing the version in `requirements.txt` and rebuilding the Docker image.

 2. Run unit tests with:
 ```
-docker run -v $(pwd):/ftd-ansible ftd-ansible-test pytest test/
+docker run ftd-ansible-test
 ```
 To run a single test, specify the filename at the end of command:
 ```
-docker run -v $(pwd):/ftd-ansible ftd-ansible-test pytest test/unit/test_fdm_configuration.py
+docker run ftd-ansible-test test/unit/test_ftd_configuration.py
 ```

+**NOTE**: You need to rebuild the Docker image on every change of the code.

 #### Troubleshooting